BrunoChiconato/BrunoChiconato/README.md

-# <p align="center">👷‍♂️ Data Engineer in Practice – Bruno Chiconato </p>
+# <p align="center">🛠️ Data Engineer — Bruno Chiconato </p>

-**Turning raw data into clean, automated, and observable pipelines using modern cloud & open-source stacks.**

-Current role: BI Analyst Jr. (👀), but delivering like a full-stack data engineer.

-> *I make data pipelines that don't cry at 2 AM.*
+**Designing resilient, automated data systems using Python, cloud-native services, and open-source tools.**

+Currently shaping data workflows that don’t break at 2 AM or rely on good luck to scale.

 ![Profile views](https://komarev.com/ghpvc/?username=BrunoChiconato&color=blue)

 ## 👋 About Me

-I'm Bruno, a Data Engineer in practice (and in mindset).
+Hi, I’m Bruno — a Data Engineer who builds stuff that actually runs in production.
-Despite the “BI Analyst” title on paper, I spend my days solving real data engineering problems: broken pipelines, poorly structured data lakes, unscalable ETLs, lack of observability — and turning them into robust, modular, and automated solutions.

-I’ve built and deployed **serverless and open-source data pipelines** from scratch, using tools like **Apache Airflow**, **AWS Lambda**, **Docker**, **Spark**, **dbt**, **Step Functions**, and **MinIO**, with data visualized in **Metabase** or **Streamlit**, and monitored via **Slack/SNS**.
+My background blends engineering discipline with real-world, full-stack data practice.
+I’ve designed and deployed pipelines that:
+- Ingest and transform data from public APIs or structured systems,
+- Run serverlessly (AWS Lambda, Step Functions) or containerized (Docker, Airflow),
+- Are monitored, versioned, and tested like proper software.

-My focus:
+My mindset is:
-**Architecture first, automation always, cloud when needed, and code that doesn’t cry in production.**
+**Architecture first.
+Automation by default.
+Observability always.**

-Currently pursuing a postgrad in Data Engineering while shipping personal projects that reflect real-world complexity.
+I’m currently finishing a postgrad in Data Engineering and constantly building side projects that simulate real production constraints.

+> *If your pipeline breaks silently, I probably hate it more than you do.*

 ## Tech Stack Snapshot